KristoR/data_engineering_2024/Practice/00_Docker/README.md

 To start up all the services:
 `docker compose up -d`
-Note: you need to be in the right directory
+Note: you need to be in the right directory.
+Alternatively, define the compose file location, e.g.:
+`docker compose -f Practice/00_Docker/compose.yml up -d`
 Use `-d` flag to start services in detached mode.

 You can check that if you have multiple services, they can communicate directly between each other.